satejrashinkar/Realtime-ChatRooms/README.md

 # WhatsApp Clone
-This repository contains the build version of WhatsApp clone which is a real time chat application built using React and Firebase.<br/>
+This repository contains the source code of WhatsApp clone which is a real time chat application built using React and Firebase.<br/>
 The Project provides Google Authentication and is hosted on Firebase. <br/>
 You can send messages or chat in existing rooms or even create a new room. <br/>
 Visit the live site <a href = "https://whatsapp-clone-b655b.web.app/">here</a>!! <br/>